Whitney Straight

-Air Commodore Whitney Willard Straight, CBE, MC, DFC, FRSA, FRGS (6 November 1912 – 5 April 1979) was a Grand Prix motor racing driver, aviator, businessman, and a member of the prominent Whitney family of the United States.
+Air Commodore Whitney Willard Straight, CBE, MC, DFC, FRSA, FRGS (6 November 1912 – 5 April 1979), was a British racing driver, aviator, businessman, and a member of the prominent Whitney family.

 Early life

-Born in New York City, Whitney Straight was the son of Major Willard Dickerman Straight (1880–1918) and heiress Dorothy Payne Whitney (1887–1968).
-He was almost six years old when his father died in France of influenza during the great epidemic while serving with the United States Army during the First World War.
+Born in New York City, Whitney Straight was the son of Major Willard Dickerman Straight (1880–1918) and one of the richest heiresses Dorothy Payne Whitney (1887–1968), daughter of William Collins Whitney who inherited $15,000,000 from her father.
+He was six years old when his father died in France of influenza during the great epidemic while serving with the United States Army during the First World War.
 Following his mother's remarriage to British agronomist Leonard K. Elmhirst (1893–1974) in 1925, the family moved to England.
 They lived at Dartington Hall where he attended the progressive school founded by his parents.
 His education was completed at Trinity College, Cambridge.
+He became close friends with Dick Seaman who attended the same college.

+Among his relations were his first cousin Jock Whitney, U.S. ambassador to Britain, his uncle-in-law Lord Queenborough and his first cousin the Hon.
+Dorothy Paget.

 Career

 Motor racing

-While still an undergraduate at Cambridge, he became a well known Grand Prix motor racing driver and competed at events in the UK and Europe.
+While still an undergraduate at Cambridge, Straight became a well known Grand Prix motor racing driver and competed at events in the UK and Europe.
+Like a lot of other wealthy young men of his generation, he had passion for motor racing.
 He competed in more Grands Prix than any American until after the Second World War.
 Straight started competing in 1931 with a Brooklands Riley competing at Shelsley Walsh, Southport and Brooklands circuit.

 In 1933, driving a black and silver Maserati, he won the Mountain Championship at Brooklands, the Mont Ventoux Hill Climb (3 September) and the Brighton Speed Trials (16 September).
 He also won the 1100 c.c. class in the Coppa Acerbo, held at Pescara, Italy, driving an MG Magnette.
 In 1934 he formed his own motor racing team, personally driving to victory in the South African Grand Prix, held on the 16-mile Buffalo circuit in East London.
 His brother Michael finished third in the same race.
 He also gave public demonstrations at Brooklands Racing Circuit achieving a speed of 138.7 mph, a record for 5-litre class cars.
+He was offered a works Auto Union drive for 1935, but he refused as he had promised his fiancée Lady Daphne to retire from driving.
+His last race was the 1934 South African GP, which he won.